What Equipment Do I Need?

 When Do I Race?

 BMX Racing is a year round Sport.
 Most Clubs run Club meetings on Friday nights or Saturday afternoons, either weekly, fortnightly or monthly.
 There are also Open Race Days throughout the year, mostly on Sundays.
-See Race Calender.
+For a schedule of the Open Race Days see the Events Page

 Isn’t BMX Racing Dangerous?